Why Does It Matter if Physicians Are Board Certified?

 Patients view certification as a mark of a physician’s credentials, and the confidence that certification inspires in patients also helps to bolster the reputation of medical organizations.
 With certified physicians on staff, a hospital effectively declares to the public that some of the best medical care available can be found there.
 And, because certified physicians must continue ongoing education in order to maintain certification, they display a commitment to medical care that serves as a model for the American healthcare industry.

 As one of three nationally recognized multi-specialty board certifying bodies in the United States, the American Board of Physicians Specialties® (ABPS) serves the healthcare community by offering qualified allopathic and osteopathic physicians a path toward board certification.
 We maintain a non-discriminatory approach and offer certification in various specialties, including emergency medicine certification for primary care trained doctors.
+So, physicians who have extensive experience working in emergency departments, but who completed their residencies in a primary care field, can earn certification in emergency medicine with the ABPS without needing to complete an additional residency.

 If you would like to learn more about the importance of physician board certification to practitioners, hospitals, and patients, contact the ABPS today.
 The ABPS is the official certifying body of the American Association of Physician Specialists, Inc.®